passchieri/CarND-Vehicle-Detection/writeup.md

 * line 51-53: splt the data in training and test data
 * line 56-61: provide some statistics over the whole process

 In the section "Train the model" I have implemented the training functions.
 I have started with a linear SVC model and used to investigate further the effects of hog parameters and color spaces.
 Afterwards, when I settled on the feature extraction parameters, I used GridSearchCV with SVC to optimize the parameters.
 As the parameter space is very large, I started by variying a single parameter in big steps, then with smaller steps around the optimium.
 Finally, a used a full parameter search for C and gamma in 3 steps each.
-Initially, I experimented with kernels `rbf` and `linear`, but found that the `rbf` kernel give better results.
-For the C parameter, I searched between 1-1000, and for gamma between 0.1-10 * 1/2000 (2000 is about the number of features in my feature vector.
-1/number of features is the default, so therefore I searched around that value.
+Initially, I experimented with kernels `rbf` and `linear`, but found that the `rbf` kernel gave better results.
+For the C parameter, I searched between 1-1000, and for gamma 0.0025,0.0005,0.0001,0.005,0.010 (2000 is about the number of features in my feature vector.
+1/number of features is the default, so therefore I searched around that value:0.0005)

 I got the best results for
 * kernel = rbf